oren/aws-solution-architect-associate/vpc.md

 * Network ACLs contain a numbered list of rules that is evaluated in order.

 ## Custom VPCs and ELBs
-Application LB is the best choice unless you want super performance
+Application LB is the best choice unless you want super performance.
+You need two public subnets in order to deploy one.

 ## VPC Flow Logs
 Record IP traffic in and out of your VPC.
 Saved in CloudWatch.